hhxsv5/laravel-s/README.md

     - Under Swoole Server, All singleton instances will be hold in memory, different lifetime from FPM, request start=>instantiate instance=>request end=>do not recycle singleton instance.
 So need developer to maintain status of singleton instances in ervery request.
     - Common solutions:
         1. `Reset` status of singleton instances by `Middleware`.
         2. Re-register `ServiceProvider`, add `XxxServiceProvider` into `register_providers` of file `laravels.php`.
-So that reinitialize singleton instances in ervery request[Refer](https://github.com/hhxsv5/laravel-s/blob/master/Settings.md).
+So that reinitialize singleton instances in ervery request [Refer](https://github.com/hhxsv5/laravel-s/blob/master/Settings.md).

 - [Known compatible issues](https://github.com/hhxsv5/laravel-s/blob/master/KnownCompatibleIssues.md)